i5hi/helpers/vault_101.md

 Part 1 covers basic setup and admin of HashiCorp Vault on Debian 9/10 (and Ubuntu 18/19/20).

-We will deploy a production grade vault with minimal security considerations to get started.
+We will deploy a production grade Vault server with minimal security considerations to get started.
 In the next part, we will take a deeper dive into security concepts and add hardening configurations based on recommendations from ```https://learn.hashicorp.com/tutorials/vault/production-hardening?in=vault/day-one-consul```.

 ## Introduction